zellwwf/smapp/readme.md

 1. Node.JS
 2. NPM

+## Start Development locally
-If you have npm, simply pull this repo and install packages using npm
+If you have npm, simply clone this repo and install packages using npm
 > npm install

+> node app.js

+After you start the app, it will tell you give you visit link.
+Since we're not using regular ports, check the link.
+Using the terminal, the app will occasionally inform you of what is happening.
+That's good to keep in mind.

-## Development on Vagrant
+## Start Development on Vagrant

-## Things that aren't working properly
-1. User registration isn't making sure that only 1 user per email account
-2. User sign in fails to redirect
-3.
+*tested on scotch/box.*

+These commands should get you started if you have
+> vagrant init scotch/box
+> vagrant up

+then you can ssh, using vagrant or if on Windows use putty's ssh (see [putty](http://www.putty.org))
+> vagrant ssh
+> sudo apt-get update
+> sudo apt-get upgrade -Y

+Once you're inside the vm and done with updating the packages follow the steps in **Start Development Locally** section.
+The good thing about Scotchbox is you only need to only update some packages.
+It already has node and npm.

 ## Why there is no email verification
 The reason is that I cannot find a way to generate the verification links without deploying the application somewhere.
-This required more time on my part.
+This required more time on my part that I wasn't prepared for.